EchoLook/whisper-query-parser/API.md

 ### Prerequisites

-- A running instance of the VoiceQuery API server
+- A running instance of the whisper-query-parser API server
 - Audio files for transcription (WAV, MP3, etc.)
 - Optional image files for context (JPEG, PNG)
 - An HTTP client for making API requests (e.g., curl, Python requests)